qsoftdevelopment/ruby/README.md

 # Complete Documentation
 Available at https://www.pubnub.com/docs/ruby/pubnub-ruby-sdk-v4 **v4.x**

+## PubNub Gem version 4.0.28
+Main change is that we're using Concurrent-Ruby instead of Celluloid.

 ## PubNub Gem version 4.0.27

 ##### YOU MUST HAVE A PUBNUB ACCOUNT TO USE THE API.